 - They advertise a mobile phone number (a normal phone number is no guarantee that they are genuine either; these are easy to set up)

 - They want payment by any means other than credit card

 - They don't have a recognised website with clear contact information (although again these are easy to forge)

 - They cold call you by telephone or contact you via social media

 - They don't have an address where you can call to see them.

 Remember, it's an old saying but still relevant: if an offer is too good to be true, it probably isn't.
-If you contact the company yourself via a reputable price comparison site it is likely to be genuine since they should all vet their insurers before including them on their panels.
+If you contact the company yourself via a reputable price comparison site it is likely to be genuine since they should all vet their providers before including them on their panels.